zifornd/scGPT-multiomics/README.md

 $ cd scGPT
 $ poetry install
 ```
+[Optional] For the environment creation for running the Multiomics notebooks (/scGPT/tutorials/Tutorial_Integration.ipynb) , we are using the "scGPT_2.yml"

 **Note**: The `flash-attn` dependency usually requires specific GPU and CUDA version.
 If you encounter any issues, please refer to the [flash-attn](https://github.com/HazyResearch/flash-attention/tree/main) repository for installation instructions.
 For now, May 2023, we recommend using CUDA 11.7 and flash-attn<1.0.5 due to various issues reported about installing new versions of flash-attn.